elliotjharper/ergogen/split-tkl/diary.md

     - tried dumbing the `keymap.c` file down to just one key, did `Layout(KC_ESC)`, got new error, discovered that the keyobard.json file also contains a `layout` section that identifies parts of the matrix, realised that the macro invoked in the `keymap.c` must match the name of the layout in the `keyboard.json` file.
     - reduced the `keymap.c` to use a macro called `LAYOUT(KC_A)` and updated `keyboard.json` to be called layout and only have one entry for [0,0] and compiled and successfully flashed it!

+- coming back to write how it went
+    - learnt that qmk has levels of inheritance, there is a base keyboard labelled quantum, for each part of the compilation your file takes precedence but inherits from the quantum base.
+Mainly this was interesting to learn why my keyboard file could be so barebones as any file i do not supply will come from quantum.
+    - the keyboard.json file is like the declaration of keys and labels the layout macro, then the keymap.c can set the keycodes
+    - GOTCHA: I was trying to write the keyboard.json and the keymap.c in a way where the file would be the most readable.
+This actually lead me to write the keyboard.json in a column at a time, however that created an array like [c1r1, c1r2, c2r1, c2r2] but the keymap.c is always written in rows at a time like [c1r1, c2r1, c1r2, c2r2] and this meant that the keycodes I was setting were getting mapped wrong (compare those two arrays)
+    - I resolved that gotcha and then was all good ^

+- PI PICO ALSO HAS PINS THAT YOU CANNOT USE
+    - GP0-GP22 fine
+    - GP23, GP24, GP25 have conflicts with other parts
+    - GP26, GP27, GP28 all good.
+    - no more.....